-3.4 When will a KIS be created?
+4.4 Under what circumstances would a KIS be created?

 A KIS will only be created with specific patient consent.
 The patient and her/his GP will discuss patient needs and instructions for future care.
 If the patient wishes it, a carer, guardian or relative can be present to discuss these topics with the GP.